LisaHJung/Part-3-Running-full-text-queries-and-combined-queries-with-Elasticsearch-and-Kibana/README.md

 GET Enter_name_of_the_index_here/_search
 {
   "aggs": {
-    "name your aggregation here": {
+    "Name your aggregation here": {
-      "specify aggregation type here": {
+      "Specify aggregation type here": {
-        "field": "name the field you want to aggregate here", "size": state how many buckets you want returned here }
+        "field": "Name the field you want to aggregate here", "size": State how many buckets you want returned here }
     }
   }